 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-Orchard Road is one long street lined with shopping malls.
-If you like shopping, this is great.
-But even if you don’t and you just like to eat, it’s also a great area to stay in.
-Singapore malls are loaded with great restaurants.
+Orchard Road is one long street lined with high-end shopping malls.
+Even if you don’t like shopping and you just like to eat, the malls are great.
+Singapore malls are loaded with great restaurants and food courts!
+You’ll find the famous Din Tai Fung restaurant here.

-Plus, there are some side streets like Emerald Hill that are lined with beautiful ornate and colorful colonial shophouses and townhouses.
+Plus, some side streets like Emerald Hill are lined with colorful and beautifully ornate colonial shophouses and townhouses.

-- Within walking distance of the colonial area
+– Within walking distance of several Singapore attractions

 There are no decent-budget hotels or hostels in this area.